naja628/qwerasdf/manual.md

 * The `exports_directory` from the [conf](#configuration) applies to exported images.

 ### Using the stash
-The stash is a copy paste-like mechanism that keeps track of an short history of things that were copied.
+The stash is a copy-paste-like mechanism that keeps track of a short history of things that were copied.
-Use `Q: Stash` from the `S: Selection` submenu to stash the current selection, the weaves inside the selection will also be stash.
+Use `Q: Stash` from the `S: Selection` submenu to stash the current selection, the weaves inside the selection will also be stashed.
 You can unstash (i.e. paste) previously stashed sets of shapes from the unstash submenu:
 * select what to paste with `W: <=`, `E: =>`, `R: =>>|`
 * click once to grab a point on the shapes to be unstashed,